 The main forms described in the context of congenital toxoplasmosis are :

 - Cerebral congenital toxoplasmosis, multi-visceral, in-utero deaths or non-viable births.

 The asymptomatic form is the form most often described in France because of the strict monitoring of pregnancies and newborns of mothers who have seroconverted and the treatments offered during pregnancy, however this is not the case in countries that do not practice prenatal screening, such as the United States (Peyron et al., 2017).

 The diagnosis of exclusion of congenital toxoplasmosis is long and is based on the disappearance of anti-toxoplasmosis IgG in children in the first year of life.
 It remains recommended to maintain anti-toxoplasmosis treatment for 3 to 12 months after birth in case of suspicion of asymptomatic form, as there is a risk of delayed ocular form.
+Also, treating the mother seems to reduce performances of all diagnostic tests in the newborn, serological as well as inoculation or PCR (Guegan et al., 2021).
 Therefore, these children should also have a reinforced ophthalmologic follow-up until adulthood (Konstantinovic et al., 2019).

 Congenital ocular toxoplasmosis

 It consists of ocular toxoplasmosis following a congenital infection.
 It can be diagnosed at birth, or it may be diagnosed following reactivation later in life.
 The damage is more severe and more frequent in the case of parasites with an atypical genotype, such as those found in South America.
 (Maenz et al., 2014; Huang et al., 2018).